Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images: Experiments

 \subsection{Experimental Results}

-\paragraph{MagniFake Results.} In Table~\ref{tab:result-combined}, we report MagniFake results for all VLM-based methods, including all ZoomIn variants and the baselines LEGION~\citep{LEGION} and FakeShield~\citep{FakeShield}.
-Accuracy is reported on the test split of the MagniFake dataset.
+\textbf{TRACE Results.} In Table~\ref{tab:result-combined}, we report TRACE results for all VLM-based methods, including all LTE variants and the baselines LEGION~\citep{LEGION} and FakeShield~\citep{FakeShield}.
+Accuracy is reported on the test split of the TRACE dataset.
 The results show that our method's accuracy surpasses all existing detection methods, even with the smaller 7B variant.
-Notably, compared to the original, untrained VLM baselines, our full pipeline with zoom-in reasoning yields an accuracy improvement of over 30\%.
-Furthermore, when compared to single-turn variants, the zoom-in mechanism consistently contributes an additional 3.6\% accuracy gain for the 32B and 5.8\% for the 7B models, validating our core hypothesis that progressive visual reasoning enhances detection, reaffirming the paradigm shift to reason and think \textit{with} images.
+Notably, compared to the original, untrained VLM baselines, our full pipeline with LTE reasoning yields an accuracy improvement of over 30\%.
+Furthermore, when compared to single-turn variants, the LTE mechanism consistently contributes an additional 3.6\% accuracy gain for the 7B and 5.8\% for the 32B model, validating our core hypothesis that progressive visual reasoning enhances detection, reaffirming the paradigm shift to reason and think \textit{with} images.

-\paragraph{OoD Results.} In addition to our own dataset, we also evaluate our models on out-of-distribution (OoD) datasets, including GenImage~\citep{GenImage}, MMFR-Dataset~\citep{FakeReasoning} and SynthScars~\citep{LEGION}.
-For GenImage, we uniformly sample 10,000 images from the dataset and ensure that there is no image overlap with MagniFake as we also source some of the real images from ImageNet.
-Note that LEGION is trained on SynthScars, so its results on this dataset are not considered OoD.
-The scores are reported in Table~\ref{tab:result-ood}.
-Our ZoomIn-32B model has an outstanding OoD performance, surpassing most baseline models and the 7B variant.
+\textbf{OoD Results.} In addition to our dataset, we also evaluate other VLM-based methods on out-of-distribution (OoD) datasets with image and explanation pairs, including MMFR~\cite{FakeReasoning}, SynthScars~\cite{FakeShield} and FakeClue~\cite{fakeclue}.
+Note that LEGION is trained on SynthScars, so its result on this dataset is not considered OoD.
+The results in Table~\ref{tab:result-ood} show that our LTE models have an outstanding OoD performance, consistently surpassing most baseline models, and a high BLEU-2 performance indicates that explanations generated by LTE are semantically accurate and generalizable.